LukeMosley/SA_Algal_Bloom/README.md

 ## Key Features:

-Interactive Map: Folium-based satellite view with Viridis color scale (purple for low counts, yellow for high).
+Interactive Map: Folium-based satellite view with Viridis color scale (purple for low counts->yellow for high).
-Filters: Multi-select species (defaults to Karenia), date range (last week by default), and site-specific views.
+Filters: Multi-select species (defaults to Karenia), date range (last 2 weeks by default), and site-specific views.

-Trends Chart: Altair-powered line plots for multi-species time series, with zoom/pan.
+Trends Chart: Altair-powered line plots for multi-species time series, with zoom/pan options, all or individual site selection.

 ## Implementation in Python
 The code is written in Python.